dcantin/MIPS-Programming/README.md

 ------------------------------------------------------------------------------------

-2. From Rome to Arabia
+Task Two: From Rome to Arabia

 Write a correct program in MIPS - QtSpim assembly language that: